douymLab/BayesMonSTR/BayesMonSTR-Bulk/README.md

-# MoSTR-Bulk
+# BayesMonSTR-Bulk

-**MoSTR-Bulk** is a computational tool designed for detecting **mosaic mutations** in **short tandem repeat (STR) regions** without matched controls, and is capable of detecting **short contractions, expansions, and interruption mosaic mutations** within repeat regions.
+**BayesMonSTR-Bulk** is a computational tool designed for detecting **mosaic mutations** in **short tandem repeat (STR) regions** without matched controls, and is capable of detecting **short contractions, expansions, and interruption mosaic mutations** within repeat regions.

-**MoSTR-Bulk is still in testing**, and as such, it includes several unnecessary steps and output that are primarily used for **debugging purposes**.
+**BayesMonSTR-Bulk is still in testing**, and as such, it includes several unnecessary steps and output that are primarily used for **debugging purposes**.
 These steps and redundant output will be streamlined and optimized in future versions of the software.

 # Table Contents